 Hans H. Melchiors, Dipl.
-Econ. (effective 1 May 2011), Hamburg
+Econ., Cologne

 Dr. Hermann Peter Wohlleben, Attorney-at-Law, Cologne

 Management Report

 Functions and responsibilities of the PENSIONS-SICHERUNGS-VEREIN - object insured

 The PENSIONS-SICHERUNGS-VEREIN mutual insurance association (PSVaG) is an institution entrusted by law with responsibility for insuring corporate pension funds against insolvency; its sole purpose is to guarantee payment of corporate old-age pension benefits in the event of insolvency under the provisions of Section Four of the Corporate Old-Age Pension Improvement Act (BetrAVG) in the Federal Republic of Germany and the Grand Duchy of Luxembourg.